jan-grimo/inorgmol/notes.md

   - [ ] mirror
 - Is `shape::recognition::sample` correct? shouldn't it distort more than just scaling vertices, but in random directions?
+- Is it okay to unit rescale vectors just so that `scaling::minimize` has a simple domain to minimize over?

 # Cargo flamegraph